-Last month’s e-teaching generated a lot of interest, receiving 4,700 views on our website so far, with 260 readers sharing it on their Facebook pages.
+Last month’s e-teaching generated a lot of interest, receiving 4,700 views on our website so far.
 In that teaching, I did my best to show that God does not require of divorced and married Christians what “Divine Divorce Proponents” claim He requires, namely that they divorce again and remarry their first spouse, or live celibate lives until that person, to whom they are allegedly “still married in God’s eyes,” is dead.
 If you didn’t read that article, it would be best that you do before you read what follows.

 There is, of course, a diversity of opinion within the body of Christ regarding divorce and remarriage, but Divine Divorce Proponents (or the “Marriage Permanence Community” as they refer to themselves) are definitely on the fringes.
 Sadly, however, that doesn’t deter them.
 In fact, some consider their minority status to be additional proof that they are correct since “the large majority of professing Christians are so wrong about most things.”
 One Divine Divorce Proponent lamented on a Facebook thread, “I don’t know why the faithful [that is, the Divine Divorce Proponents] waste their time attempting to help sexually filthy remarriage adulterers see the light of gospel Truth.”